mdekauwe/mdekauwe.github.io/join_us.md

 <!--
 ### Current opportunities:

-- We are recruiting a NERC PhD student to work on a: <a href="https://www.bristol.ac.uk/biology/courses/postgraduate/phdstudentships/" style="color:#16a085">Forests on the edge: examining the vegetation’s recovery following climate extremess</a>.
+- We are recruiting a NERC GW4+ DLTP PhD student to work on a: <a href="https://www.bristol.ac.uk/biology/courses/postgraduate/phdstudentships/" style="color:#16a085">Forests on the edge: examining the vegetation’s recovery following climate extremess</a>.
 This PhD is co-supervised by Prof. Lina Mercado at Exeter University and Dr Eddy Robertson at the UK Met Office.
-The deadline to apply is: Tuesday 9 January, 2024.
-To apply, it is important that you've read through the <a href="https://www.bristol.ac.uk/study/postgraduate/research/great-western-four-doctoral-training-partnership-nerc/" style="color:#16a085">prospectus</a> as well as the advert.
-The prospectus helps explain the application process.
+The deadline to apply is: Monday 13th January, 2025.
+To apply, it is important that you've read through the application process at the <a href="https://www.nercgw4plus.ac.uk/how-to-apply" style="color:#16a085">how to apply link (click me) </a>.
 -->

 ### Current opportunities:

-- We are recruiting a funded PhD on <a href="https://www.findaphd.com/phds/project/funded-phd-open-to-uk-domiciled-home-fee-applicants-of-black-african-black-caribbean-or-other-black-or-mixed-black-heritage-forests-on-the-edge-examining-the-legacy-of-summer-climate-extremes/?p176173" style="color:#16a085">"Forests on the edge: examining the legacy of summer climate extremes"</a>.
-The PhD is open to UK-domiciled, home fee applicants of Black African, Black Caribbean or other Black or mixed Black heritage.
-Details can be found: <a href="https://www.findaphd.com/phds/project/funded-phd-open-to-uk-domiciled-home-fee-applicants-of-black-african-black-caribbean-or-other-black-or-mixed-black-heritage-forests-on-the-edge-examining-the-legacy-of-summer-climate-extremes/?p176173" style="color:#16a085">by clicking here</a>.
+- We are recruiting a NERC PhD student to work on a: <a href="https://www.findaphd.com/phds/project/funded-phd-nerc-gw4-dltp-forests-on-the-edge-examining-vegetation-recovery-following-climate-extremes/?p177600" style="color:#16a085">Forests on the edge: examining vegetation recovery following climate extremes</a>.
+This PhD is co-supervised by Prof. Lina Mercado at Exeter University and Dr Eddy Robertson at the UK Met Office.
+The deadline to apply is: Tuesday 9 January, 2024.
+To apply, it is important that you've read through the application process details - <a href="https://www.nercgw4plus.ac.uk/how-to-apply" style="color:#16a085"> click me </a>.

 - We are recruiting a funded PhD opportunity on <a href="https://exeter.ac.uk/study/funding/award/?id=5421" style="color:#16a085">social behaviour in the context of ecological disturbance</a>.
 The Phd is supervised by Lauren Brent, Joah Madden (both at Exeter) and me (Bristol).
 September 2025 start, please apply by Jan 13.
 Details can be found: <a href="https://exeter.ac.uk/study/funding/award/?id=5421" style="color:#16a085">by clicking here</a>

+- We are recruiting a funded PhD on <a href="https://www.findaphd.com/phds/project/funded-phd-open-to-uk-domiciled-home-fee-applicants-of-black-african-black-caribbean-or-other-black-or-mixed-black-heritage-forests-on-the-edge-examining-the-legacy-of-summer-climate-extremes/?p176173" style="color:#16a085">"Forests on the edge: examining the legacy of summer climate extremes"</a>.
+The PhD is open to UK-domiciled, home fee applicants of Black African, Black Caribbean or other Black or mixed Black heritage.
+Details can be found: <a href="https://www.findaphd.com/phds/project/funded-phd-open-to-uk-domiciled-home-fee-applicants-of-black-african-black-caribbean-or-other-black-or-mixed-black-heritage-forests-on-the-edge-examining-the-legacy-of-summer-climate-extremes/?p176173" style="color:#16a085">by clicking here</a>.